 The Best-Preserved Pair of Skis from Prehistory

 It has been seven years since the discovery of the first ski at the Digervarden ice patch.
 We have patiently monitored the melt of the ice patch, in case the second ski of the pair should melt out.
-We were back in 2016 for a general survey of the ice patch, but the ice had not retreated much then.
+We went back in 2016 for a general survey of the ice patch, but the ice had not retreated much at that time.
 This year, we could see on satellite imagery that the ice patch had retreated compared to 2014.
 We decided to send out an archaeologist to check it.

-The field check at Digervarden happened last Monday (Sep 20), so this is all very fresh news.
+The field check at Digervarden happened last Monday (September 20), so this is all very fresh news.
 We got an excited report back.
-Archaeologist Runar Hole and his tour companion Bjørn Hessen found a second ski near the spot where the first one was discovered – only five meters apart.
-However, the ski was still firmly stuck in the ice and they did not have equipment to free it in a safe way.
+Archaeologist Runar Hole and his tour companion Bjørn Hessen found a second ski near the spot where the first one was discovered – only five metres apart.
+However, the ski was still firmly stuck in the ice and they did not have the equipment to free it in a safe way.
 They had to leave it behind.

 The team prepares before the hike up to the Digervarden ice patch.
 From left: Julian Post-Melbye (Museum of Cultural History), Espen Finstad (Secrets of the Ice, co-director), Mai Bakken (Norwegian Mountain Center), Øystein Rønning Andersen (Secrets of the Ice, partly hidden), Dag Inge Bakke (Norwegian Mountain Center), Runar Hole (Secrets of the Ice) and Shira the dog.
 Photo: Andreas Christoffer Nilsson, secretsoftheice.com.

-Sunday (Sep 26), six days later, was the first good-weather opening.
+Sunday (September 26), six days later, was the first good-weather window.
 We sent out a large team, well equipped with ice axes, gas cookers and packing materials.
-The object was to free the ski from the ice and transport it down from Mount Digervarden in a secure way.
+The objective was to free the ski from the ice and transport it down from Mount Digervarden in a secure way.

 The team on their way to the Digervarden ice patch.
 Photo: Andreas Christoffer Nilsson, secretsoftheice.com.